floooh/oryol/doc/OVERVIEW.md

 ### C++ Features

-Like possibly every C++ code I have a love/hate relationship with the language.
+Like possibly every C++ coder I have a love/hate relationship with the language.
 I wrote a blogpost about what I think is "sane C++" a while ago:

 http://flohofwoe.blogspot.de/2013/06/sane-c.html